visualregressiontesting/visualregressiontesting.com/src/content/tools/percy.io.md

 url: https://percy.io/
 ---

-Percy integrates directly into your test suite and development workflow to provide iterative and fast feedback about visual changes
+Percy adds a visual review and approval service to your UI snapshots.
+It integrates directly into your GitHub pull requests, providing just in time visual regression testing.